 The investment portfolio shall be designed and constructed to obtain the highest available return, given the safety of principal objective.
-The external manager shall seek to obtain the highest available return, using the authorized investments set forth in Section 5.0 of this Policy.
+The external investment manager shall seek to obtain the highest available return, using the authorized investments set forth in Section 5.0 of this Policy.

-The rate of return achieved on the externally managed funds shall be measured at regular intervals against the Bloomberg Barclays Intermediate US Treasury Index, or other indexes mutually agreed upon by the Treasurer and external manager, to determine the effectiveness of investment decisions in meeting the Treasurer's investment goals.
+The rate of return achieved on the externally managed funds, for portfolios containing municipal securities, shall be measured at regular intervals against the Bloomberg Barclays U.S. 1-10 Year Municipals Index or other indexes mutually agreed upon by the Treasurer and external investment manager, to determine the effectiveness of investment decisions in meeting the Treasurer's investment goals.
 The benchmark shall be reviewed annually by the Treasurer to ensure accuracy and relevance.

 The Treasurer seeks to invest all funds under its control in a manner that provides the highest risk- adjusted investment return using authorized instruments.
-To achieve this objective, the Treasurer has a responsibility to recognize and evaluate risk factors that may have a material and relevant financial impact on the safety and/or performance of investments.
-Consistent with achieving the investment objectives set forth herein, the Treasurer and its agents shall prudently integrate sustainability factors into its investment decision-making, investment analysis, portfolio construction, risk management, due diligence and investment ownership in order to maximize anticipated financial returns, minimize projected risk, and more effectively execute its fiduciary duty.
+Pursuant to the Illinois Sustainable Investing Act (30 ILCS 238), the Treasurer's external investment managers shall prudently integrate sustainability factors into its investment decision-making, investment analysis, portfolio construction, risk management, due diligence, and investment ownership in order to maximize anticipated financial returns, minimize projected risk, and more effectively execute its fiduciary duty.
+As such, consistent with achieving the foremost investment objectives of the Treasurer set forth herein, the Treasurer and its external investment managers shall prudently integrate sustainability factors into its investment processes.

-Fiscal Officer Responsibilities Investment Policy Statement for the State Investment Portfolio (Effective August 2020 through September 2021) (Unaudited)
+Fiscal Officer Responsibilities Investment Policy Statement for the State Investment Portfolio (Effective October 2021 through November 2022) (Unaudited)